Basit-Sheikh/Flixster/README.md

-# Flix
+# Now Playing
-Flix is an app that allows users to browse movies from the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
+Now Playing is an app that allows users to browse movies from the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction) that are currently playing in theaters.

 ---

-## Flix Part 1
+## Now Playing Part 1

 ### User Stories